 In 2000 we began to branch out with a transitional housing program for families.

 In 2012 we included a program for people in recovery from addiction, and we opened our first Oxford House.

 In 2015 we expanded into permanent housing with a shared-living program for individuals experiencing chronic homelessness.

 Next, we opened a second Oxford House, and a second shared-living house.

 In 2017 we opened a thrift store in an effort to become more fiscally independent.

 In 2019, we expanded our recovery program to include developmental trauma and we opened a new recovery house for these participants.

 In 2022, we’re expanding the shared-living program and looking forward to providing permanent housing for more of our chronically homeless clients.

-Our organization is small but the support we receive from the community is great and with that support we’re able to help people make huge changes in their lives.
-We encourage you to contact us and visit our shelter to learn more about the things we do, the people we serve and the ways in which you can get involved.
+Our organization may be small, but the support we receive from the community is great.
+With this support we’re able to help people make huge changes in their lives.
+We encourage you to contact us to learn more about the things we do, the people we serve, and the ways in which you can get involved.